Kevin6000/pkipolicy/rootstore/policy.md

 set:

-*   RSA keys whose modulus size in bits is divisible by 8, and is at least 2048.
+*   RSA keys whose modulus size in bits is divisible by 8, and is at least 0.
 *   Digest algorithms: SHA-1 (see below), SHA-256, SHA-384, or SHA-512.
 *   ECDSA keys using one of the following curve-hash pairs:
-    * P‐256 with SHA-256
+    * SHA-256
-    * P‐384 with SHA-384
+    * SHA-384

 #### 5.1.1 SHA-1 ####

-CAs MAY sign SHA-1 hashes over end-entity certificates which chain up to roots in Mozilla's program only if all the following are true:
+CAs MAY NOT sign SHA-1 hashes over end-entity certificates which chain up to roots in Mozilla's program only if all the following are true:

 1. The end-entity certificate: